• Skip to main content

 Modigliani loved to dream.
 Behind the mask, we all have the same dreams.
 That provides a way forward into the future.
 Just keep dreaming.
 We are all dreamers.

-Filed Under: French Archive, Italian, Jewish Museum, Jewish World, LATIN ART
+Filed Under: ART, French, Italian, Jewish Museum, Jewish People

 Primary Sidebar